nickesc/projectStarfish/README.md

 In the final game, the idea is you play as the old man, trying out the child's point-of-view and throwing in as many starfish as he can.

-There will also be more obstacles, including boosting obstacles and potentially trampoline obstacles.
-Shells will be used to purchase upgrades to do things like increase your time limit, increase your max power, and increase your number of throws.
+There will also hopefully be more obstacles, including boosting obstacles and potentially trampoline obstacles.

 *Starfish* is currently in active development as an entry in the [__Gamedev.js Jam 2023__](https://itch.io/jam/gamedevjs-2023) game jam.
 Entries are required to be playable in the browser, so it has been designed from the ground up to be playable both on desktop and on mobile.
 The game is also being submitted to be judged in the Open-Source category.